SartJ/SEMO_eCTF_Notes/Attack_Reference_Design/README.md

 ## Flashing the Attacker Decoder

 Copy `attacker.bin` file and paste it in the `DAPLINK` drive to flash the attacker decoder.
 If successful, the board will turn on the green LED.

+> _**NOTE:** The Attack Board will be in update mode from the start.
+Verify this by looking at the blue LED blinking.
+"Once it flashes, it may NOT flash again._

 At this moment, the board will have no subscriptions.
 Verify that by running:
 ```bash